Story: Northland places

 One of the oldest church sites in the country is Christ Church.
 First built in 1836, it survived the sacking of Kororāreka in 1845.
 It was transformed to its current design in 1871.
 The churchyard has been used since 1836 and some well-known people are buried there.
 They include the Hokianga chief and government supporter, Tāmati Wāka Nene, and casualties of the naval vessel Hazard, involved in the 1845 war.

 Another early building is the Marist mission printery, known as Pompallier.
 In 1839 Bishop Jean Baptiste François Pompallier established the headquarters of what was known as the Catholic mission to Western Oceania at Kororāreka.
 His Marist priests built a two-storeyed printery, which also operated as a tannery and storehouse, in the mission compound.
 But in 1850 Pompallier’s priests were assigned to work elsewhere and in 1856 the building passed to James Callaghan, a tanner.
 It was used as a grand private home from the late 1870s.
 Thought incorrectly to be a bishop’s palace, the house was bought by the government in 1943.
 In the 1990s it was restored as a printery.
-It is under New Zealand Historic Places Trust care.
+It is under Heritage New Zealand care.

 Locality behind Okiato Point, 7 km south of Russell.
 After the signing of the Treaty of Waitangi in 1840, Lieutenant Governor William Hobson purchased land there to establish the colony’s first capital.
 It was called Russell after the then leader of the British House of Commons.
 However, the capital was moved south to Auckland in 1841, and the settlement burned to the ground.
 Nearby Kororāreka was renamed Russell.
 Today, Okiato is a holiday resort.